andreakiro/lauzhack2019/README.md

+# LauzHack 2019

-This is the main page of our repository.
+This is the main repository for the **LauzHack 2019** contest which take place Saturday November 16.

-Have fun!
+## Have fun!